jerabaul29/OpenMetBuoy-v2021a/end_user_manual/README.md

 ## Notes about the implementation

 - when transmitting messages that are buffered, newer messages are always attempted to transmit first
-- if any malfunction happens, either hardware fault or software bug, the hardware watchdog reboots the instrument (starting again from step 1)
+- if any malfunction happens, either hardware fault or software bug, the hardware watchdog reboots the instrument (starting again from step 1).
+This means that buffered measurements are lost, but that otherwise functionality is restored.

 ## Receiving the iridium messages